-Some who major in Classics will go on to academic careers as philologists or archaeologists, and the Department has an excellent record in placing its majors in distinguished doctoral programs.
-Others will become teachers in the schools or specialists in museum work, and FSU is proud of the fact that the majority of Florida’s Latin teachers were educated here (and the national market for Latin teachers is excellent: at present, there are more jobs than there are qualified applicants).
+Some who major in Classics will go on to academic careers as philologists or archaeologists, and the Department has an excellent record in placing its majors in distinguished graduate programs.
+Others become teachers in the schools or specialists in museum work, and FSU is proud of the fact that the majority of Florida’s Latin teachers were educated here (and the national market for Latin teachers is excellent: at present, there are more jobs than there are qualified applicants).
 But it is important to recognize that most Classics majors find that their broad liberal arts background is excellent preparation for pursuing professional careers.
-Our graduates do very well in applying to law schools and to business schools.
-The Department’s alumni include professionals in journalism, in advertising, in publishing, in drama, as well as attorneys and jurists.
+Our graduates do very well in applying to law schools, business schools, and even medical school.
+The Department’s alumni include professionals in journalism, advertising, publishing, and drama, as well as attorneys and jurists.
 One of our majors was the recipient of FSU's only Rhodes Scholarship.

 In addition to offering instruction to majors, the Department participates in the university’s Liberal Studies Program and offers innovative courses that satisfy the university’s multicultural requirement.
 Courses in beginning Greek or Latin can be used to fulfill the language requirement of the College of Arts & Sciences.

 Office: 325 Dodd Hall